microsoft/onnxruntime/dockerfiles/README.md

     docker run -it --rm --device-cgroup-rule='c 189:* rmw' -v /dev/bus/usb:/dev/bus/usb onnxruntime-myriad:latest

     ```

+### OpenVINO on VAD-M Accelerator Version

+1. Download OpenVINO **Full package** for version **2021.4** for Linux on host machine from [this link](https://software.intel.com/en-us/openvino-toolkit/choose-download) and install it with the help of instructions from [this link](https://docs.openvinotoolkit.org/latest/_docs_install_guides_installing_openvino_linux.html)

+2. Install the drivers on the host machine according to the reference in [here](https://docs.openvinotoolkit.org/latest/_docs_install_guides_installing_openvino_linux_ivad_vpu.html)

+3. Build the docker image from the DockerFile in this repository.
+     ```
+      docker build --rm -t onnxruntime-vadm --build-arg DEVICE=VAD-M_FP16 -f <Dockerfile> .
+     ```
+4. Run hddldaemon on the host in a separate terminal session using the following steps:
+    - Initialize the OpenVINO environment.
+      ```
+        source <openvino_install_directory>/bin/setupvars.sh
+      ```
+    - Edit the hddl_service.config file from $HDDL_INSTALL_DIR/config/hddl_service.config and change the field “bypass_device_number” to 8.
+    - Restart the hddl daemon for the changes to take effect.
+     ```
+      $HDDL_INSTALL_DIR/bin/hddldaemon
+     ```
+    - Note that if OpenVINO was installed with root permissions, this file has to be changed with the same permissions.
+5. Run the docker image by mounting the device drivers
+    ```
+    docker run -itu root:root --rm --device-cgroup-rule='c 189:* rmw' -v /dev/bus/usb:/dev/bus/usb --mount type=bind,source=/var/tmp,destination=/var/tmp --device /dev/ion:/dev/ion  onnxruntime-vadm:latest
+    ```

 ### OpenVINO on HETERO or Multi-Device Build

 1. Build the docker image from the DockerFile in this repository.